Prague Summer Schools

-In many countries, we witness various innovations in education.
-Student-centered education, change of focus from memorizing towards understanding, inquiry-based instruction, and other developments are can be witnessed in more and more schools.
-It seems there is also being accumulated more evidence that these approaches actually work better than a still prevailing approach which was launched after the Industrial Revolution in the 19th century and which has been used since then.
-However, the overall systemic change is dragging its feet as it is challenging the traditional methods of teaching and learning, i.e. methods that have been taken for granted for a very long time.
+Many countries experienced various innovations in education.
+Development includes student-centred education, the change from memorization to understanding.
+As more data is accumulated, evidence that these approaches are more effective than the educational standards that have prevailed since the Industrial Revolution in the 19th century and continue to do so today.
+However, the overall systemic change is challenging the traditional methods of teaching and learning, i.e. methods that have been taken for granted for a very long time.

 Summer School on Behavioral Economics and Psychology (BEHAVE)

-The Summer School on Behavioral Economics and Psychology brings to students of various backgrounds the state-of-the-art research on behavioral aspects of decision-making and experimental psychology.
-The program provides students with a unique opportunity to better understand the role of emotions in our “rational” decision-making and to learn about the implications of behavioral research for policy making, its practical applications in the realm of organizational management and how we can use the behavior insights at the individual level, e.g. helping us to cope with the flood of information in the current world.
+The Summer School on Behavioral Economics and Psychology offeres students of various backgrounds state-of-the-art research on behavioral aspects of decision-making and experimental psychology.
+The program provides students with a unique opportunity to better understand the role of emotions in our “rational” decision-making, to learn about the implications of behavioral research for policy making and its practical applications in the realm of organizational management, and how we can use behavior insights at the individual level, e.g. how we can use then to help us cope with the flood of information in the current world.